Ryan Navion

 The Ryan (originally North American) Navion is a single-engine, unpressurized, retractable gear, four-seat aircraft originally designed and built by North American Aviation in the 1940s.
 It was later built by Ryan Aeronautical Company and the Tubular Steel Corporation (TUSCO).

-The Navion was envisioned as an aircraft that would perfectly match the expected postwar boom in civilian aviation, since it was designed along the general lines of, and by the same company which produced the North American P-51 Mustang.
+The Navion was envisioned as an aircraft that would perfectly match the expected postwar boom in civilian aviation.
+It was designed along the general lines of, and by the same company which produced the North American P-51 Mustang, and North American T-28 Trojan.

 Design and development

 The Navion was originally designed at the end of World War II by North American Aviation as the NA-143 (but produced under the NA-145 designation).
 North American built 1,109 Navions in 1946–47, initially selling them at a below cost US$3,995, which later increased to $6,100, although the actual cost of construction was $9,000.
 These included 83 L-17As for the US Army and National Guard.

 Ryan Aeronautical Company acquired the design in the summer of 1947, launching production at its San Diego factory in 1948.
 Ryan built 1,240 Navions (powered by 205 hp Continental O-470 engines or 250 hp Lycoming O-435 engines), including 163 aircraft for the US armed forces, before production ended in 1951, with Ryan wanting to concentrate on defense production.

-Production rights passed to the TUSCO corporation, which flew a prototype of a revised version, the Navion Rangemaster G, on June 10, 1960 and set up the Navion Aircraft Company to build it.
+Production rights passed to the TUSCO corporation, which flew a prototype of a revised version, the Navion Rangemaster G, on June 10, 1960, and set up the Navion Aircraft Company to build it.
 The Rangemaster G replaced the sliding canopy of the earlier Navions with a more conventional five seat cabin with access via car-type doors.
 Production began in 1961, and by mid-1962 was reported to be at a rate of 20 per month, but Navion Aircraft Company went bankrupt, and the rights to the Navion were picked up by the Navion Aircraft Corporation, set up by members of the American Navion Society in mid-1965.